-Midterm Exam Nov 5
+Midterm Exam Nov 5th

-- IV.
-The Allocation of Resources and Power Within Households (Nov 8, 10) - A. Allocation of goods: the financial cost of children - B. Allocation of time (sex roles) - C. Parental time spent in child rearing - V. Reproductive Behavior and Labor Force Participation (Nov 15, 17) - A. The demand for children - B. The economics of contraceptive choice - C. The black market for babies -- unintended consequences of Roe v.
-Wade
+- V. Reproductive Behavior and Labor Force Participation (Nov 7, 12) - A. The demand for children - B. The economics of contraceptive choice - C. The black market for babies -- unintended consequences of Roe v.
+Wade - VI.
+Families in Poverty and the Distribution of Income and Wealth (Nov 14, 19)